 Installing an air source heat pump is a greener, more cost-efficient way of heating your home.
 There are different funding options currently available meaning the installation doesn’t have to cost the earth.

-These funding options include Government funding under the Renewable Heat Incentive (RHI) and our Assignment of Rights (AoR) option available from Igloo Works.
+These funding options include Government funding under the Renewable Heat Incentive (RHI) and the Igloo Clean Heat Switch.
 They help make air source heat pumps as accessible and affordable as possible, and work towards reaching the UK’s renewable energy targets.